syneva-runyan/onto-real-life/README.md

 * Prettier is executed and fixes are saved before each commit.
 * Lint is executed and commit will fail on errors.

+### Deployment
+A php page is included under utils here that is used to deploy builds to my server with a webhook when commits are made to the master branch of this repository.

 ## TODO
 * GUI for automatic post generation
 * Optimize Images